vmware-archive/simple-service-broker/sample-client/README.md

   cd simple-service-broker
   mvn clean install
   ```
-2. To use the client, you will need to deploy the back-end service (sample-service) and configure and deploy the broker (sample-broker).
-Instruction on how to do this are in their respective README files.
+2. To use the client, you will need to deploy the back-end ([sample-service](https://github.com/cf-platform-eng/simple-service-broker/tree/master/sample-service)) and configure and deploy the broker ([sample-broker](https://github.com/cf-platform-eng/simple-service-broker/tree/master/sample-broker)).
+Instruction on how to do this are in the respective README files.
-1. Then, deploy the sample client.
+1. Then, deploy sample-client.
 There is nothing to configure, other than maybe changing the name of the application in the manifest file.

   ```bash
   cd sample-client